 November is a time of celebration bringing family and friends together around a banquet of traditional foods and family recipes.
 But it does not have to be a season of food illness.
-Take a few simple steps to celebrate eating food safely in November.
-It’s fun and easy!
+Take a few simple steps to celebrate preparing and handling food safely in November.

 November is a big month for food and drink lovers to celebrate.
 Not only is there obviously Thanksgiving, but it just so happens there are many other food and drink celebration days in November.